IKIM-Essen/ClusterDocs/docs/course/class-15-storage-architecture.md

 - a poor access pattern inside a cached container.

-A cached container may start quickly while the application inside it still performs inefficient random I/O against JuiceFS.
+A cached container may start quickly while the application inside it still performs inefficient random I/O against shared project storage.

 ## 8. Slurm placement and cache locality